 The Regional & State History Bees consist of two parts, the preliminary rounds and the playoffs.
 Both are held on the same day and at the same place as all of the Regional & State History Bowls to make it more convenient for everyone.
 The preliminary rounds of the Bee are typically held after Round 3 of the Bowl (usually around 11am).
 The Finals are held in the afternoon after the final preliminary round of the Bowl but before the Bowl playoffs (usually around 3-4pm).
 Sometimes, slight variations to this way of scheduling occur.

 There will be a separate Junior Varsity division for 10th graders and younger.
-If turnout is insufficient, they may play in with the other students, but the top two ranking 9th and 10th grade students will still face each other in a head to head final match.
+If turnout is insufficient, they may play in with the other students, but the top ranking 10th grade and younger students will still compete in the Junior Varsity playoffs.

-In the preliminary rounds of the Regional and State Bees, students will be grouped into groups of 4-9 students.
-Each student will play three rounds of 30 questions each (see the practice questions for examples).
+In the preliminary rounds of the Regional and State Bees, students will be grouped into rooms of 3-10 students.
+5-8 students per room is typical.
+Each student will play three rounds of 30 questions each (see the past questions for examples).
 Each round will have a mix of all eras, places, and types of history- i.e. the rounds do not have themes.
 Students are then ranked in order to the number of points they amassed over the three rounds combined.
 Once a student gets 8 points in a round, they are finished for that round.
 Students earn 1 point per correct answer, but lose a point if they are the third student to answer incorrectly before the end of the question (as this kills the question for the other students).
 Students who obtain 8 points during the round earn bonus points based on how early in the round they reached 8 points.
 All other students obtain the same number of points as to how many questions they answered correctly, factoring in any negative points as well.
 See the Official Rules for a complete description of competition rules.

-Usually, the top 2-10 cumulative scorers in both the Varsity and Junior Varsity levels from the three preliminary rounds advance to the Regional or State Bee Final which will be held at the end of the preliminary rounds of the Regional or State History Bowl.
+Usually, the top 2-10 cumulative scorers in both the Varsity and Junior Varsity Divisions from the three preliminary rounds advance to the Regional or State Bee Final which will be held at the end of the preliminary rounds of the Regional or State History Bowl.
+At larger events, more than 10 students may advance, and then the Bee Finals will be held in semifinal and final stages.
 How many students advance will be determined by the size of the field.
 Ties for the final spot in the finals will usually be broken by sudden death questions.

 In one form of the Bee Final, there are usually either 1, 2, or 3 stages, depending on how many students respectively have made the Final.
-If we typically begin with 8-10 students, then the first break will usually occur when 4 or 5 of the 10 players have reached three points.
-The scores for the five remaining students will all then reset to zero, and the second break will usually occur when 2 or 3 players have reached four points.
-Finally, the scores will reset to zero again and the last two players will duke it out.
+If we typically begin with 8-10 students, then the first break will usually occur when 5 or 6 of the 10 players have reached three points.
+The scores for the remaining students will all then reset to zero, and the second break will usually occur when 3 players have reached four points.
+Finally, the scores will reset to zero again and the last three players will duke it out.
 The first to six correct will be the Regional or State Bee Champion.
-If we only take 2-7 students to the Final of a division, then that division (i.e. Varsity or JV) will usually contain just the second and/or the third stage (if we take 2 or 3) as described above.
+If we only take 2-7 students to the Final of a division, then that division (i.e. Varsity or JV) will usually just take 3 students into the finals as described above.